FarmHackNL/FarmHack/challengers/vechtdal/README.md

 Jos van Leussen is de initiatiefnemer van ‘De Zwolse Stadslanderijen’, een boerenbeheer maatschappij die zich richt op het beheer en gebruik van een deel van de ‘reservegronden woningbouw’: honderden hectaren grond in en rond de stad die ooit bedoeld waren voor woningbouw.

-### Data
+### Data: Crop-R API

 De Zwolse Stadslanderijen manage their data in [Crop-R](https://www.crop-r.com).
-Crop-R has an extensive API that gives access to a.o. the locations and dimensions of all the plots, the activities performed on each plot, the current and planned crops, etc.
+Crop-R has an extensive API that gives access to a.o. the locations and dimensions of all plots, the activities performed on each plot, current and planned crops, etc.

-The API lives at [https://www.crop-r.com/api/v1](https://www.crop-r.com/api/v1).
+The API lives at [https://www.crop-r.com/api/v1/](https://www.crop-r.com/api/v1).
 Please note: it is still very much in beta.

 **Authentication**

-You need to authenticate with the API.
-Go to https://www.crop-r.com#show_login and login with the FarmHack account.
-Your auth token is stored in the sessionid cookie.
+You need an auth token to interact wit the API.
+First, use the FarmHack account to log into Crop-R at https://www.crop-r.com#show_login.
+Second, locate the Crop-R session cookie through the `Preferences/Settings` of your favourite browser.
+E.g. in Chrome you can find it under `Settings - Show advanced settings - Content settings - All cookies and site data`.
+The auth token is stored in the `sessionid` cookie's `content` field.
 Attach its value to your API call as follows

     https://www.crop-r.com/api/v1?format=json&sessionid=XXXXX

-You can now request the plots, the actions performed on them and the planned events.
+You can now request plots, the performed actions, planned events and others.

 **Retrieve all plots**